|

 A. Díaz-Caro and P. E. Martínez López.

-Isomorphisms considered as equalities: Projecting functions and enhancing partial application through an implementation of λ+.
+equalities: Projecting functions and enhancing partial application through an

 In R. Lammel, editor, Proceedings of IFL 2015, ACM, pages 9:1-9:11, 2015.